 Shares of a Cooperative Housing Corporation

-If an individual would otherwise qualify for Ontario's existing NHR in respect of the purchase of a share of co-op housing corporation, the enhanced Ontario NHR would generally be available if:
+If an individual otherwise qualifies for Ontario's NHR in respect of the purchase of a share of co-op housing corporation, the enhanced Ontario NHR is generally available if:

 • the agreement of purchase and sale for the share was entered into between the individual and the co-op on or after April 1, 2026, and on or before March 31, 2027; and